sarthakgupta1235/ICS_CP_CodeBrigade/README.md

         step 5)if you are going to give new data here it is beter to delete all text/data in DATAUSERIN.TXT so both works together

-//there is an EASTER EGG in the process you can find that out for yourselves by checking code or within three days it will be revealed on the repository (06/12/2023)
+//there is an EASTER EGG in the process on how to exit code if you dont wanna vote you can find that out for yourselves by checking code or within three days it will be revealed on the repository (06/12/2023)

 //only for enthusiasts passage